arirosenfeld/AriBlueStampPortfolio/index.md

 # Final Milestone

   For my final milestone I added several modifcations to my project.
 Firstly, I added a buzzer that goes off when the air quality is very poor which gives a warning to the user that they should avoid being exposed to that air.
-Secondly, I added a 3 LEDs that are are correspond to the air quality.
+Secondly, I added a 3 LEDs that correspond to the air quality.
 For example, if there is awful air quality then the red LED will go on but if there is good air then the green LED will go on.
 Previously, the imformation from the sensors was displayed on an OLED screen.
 However, My biggest modification was that I added a ESP8266 which is a wifi moduule.
-Incorporating a wifi module enabled me to send the imformation from all the sensors onto BLYNK which is a webesite that displays the imformation that the sensors were reading.
+Incorporating a wifi module enabled me to send the imformation from all the sensors onto Blynk which is a webesite that displays the imformation that the sensors were reading.
 Such as, air quality, humidity, and temperature.
-This project, and BlueStamp as a whole as given me more experience with both hardware and software whether it was working on the code, buidling the circuit, setting up the sensors, or configuring BLYNK.
+This project, and BlueStamp as a whole as given me more experience with both hardware and software whether it was working on the code, buidling the circuit, setting up the sensors, or configuring Blynk.
 In the future I hope to expand my knowledge of these topics as well as gain more engineering experience.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/3n60GqFJ_KM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>